LP12 Support

 Price: A LP12 with a standard Valhalla power supply and Ittok cannot cost more than about R30 000.00.
 Any more than this is a ripoff.
 Check the serial number as a guideline to see when it was manufactured.
 See this article for an indication of milestone changes.

-Ekos 1 tonearm: As good as the Ekos arm is, earlier versions had problems with the bearing and grease.
-This is impossible to fix locally and owners who had Ekos arms with stocky bearings sent theirs on extended trips to Linn in Scotland.
+Ekos Mk 1 tonearm: As good as the Ekos arm is, earlier versions, notably the Mk1, had problems with the bearing and grease.
+This is impossible to fix locally and owners who had Ekos arms with sticky bearings sent theirs on extended trips to Linn in Scotland.

 Function: Arrange to see the unit yourself and let the owner (a) switch it on – check the startup speed.
 Anything more than five seconds from 0 to 33 means the power supply's capacitors or on their way out, or that the belt is worn out.